Ethyl lauroyl arginate: Applications in food and cosmetic industries

-Its low toxicity and remarkable antimicrobial features make LAE a product with a wide application within the food and cosmetic preservation fields.
-The use of LAE means a great technological innovation toward manufacturing products with better preservation qualities.
-In this connection, MIRENAT is a range of formulated products based on LAE intended for the food industry.
-At the same time, AMINAT is a range of formulated products based on LAE intended for the cosmetic industry.
+Its low toxicity and antimicrobial features make LAE a product with a wide application within the food and cosmetic preservation fields.
+MIRENAT is a range of formulated products based on LAE intended for the food industry.
+AMINAT is another range of formulated products based on LAE intended for the cosmetic industry.

 MIRENAT range of products reduces the risk of food spoilage as it diminishes the presence of pathogens such as Listeria monocytogenes, Salmonella spp., and Escherichia coli.
 MIRENAT also prolongs the shelf life of food products because of its broad spectrum of activity against all types of microorganisms.
 Furthermore, it does not modify the organoleptic properties of the treated products.

 The antimicrobial activity of LAE solutions applied in food has been widely studied.
 For instance, Luchansky et al. studied the preservation of commercially prepared ham using LAE solutions.
 Initially, hams were surface inoculated with a five-strain cocktail of Listeria monocytogenes (7 log_{10} CFU/ ham), added to shrink-wrap bags that already contained LAE, vacuum-sealed, and stored at 4 °C for 24 h.
 In samples treated with 2, 4, 6, and 8 mL of 5% Mirenat-N (i.e., 0.5% of LAE), pathogen levels decreased dramatically by 5.1, 5.4, and 5.5 log_{10} CFU/ham.
 In addition, samples treated with 8 mL of 5% Mirenat-N for 28 days of refrigerated storage still showed pathogen levels below the limit of detection (i.e., 1.48 log10).
 Similar assays were also conducted using an initial inoculum of 3 log_{10} CFU/ham.
 Here, samples treated with 2, 4, 6, and 8 mL of 5% Mirenat-N and stored at 4 °C for 24 h showed pathogen levels below the detection limit for all volumes assayed.
 Furthermore, samples treated with 6 and 8 mL of 5% Mirenat-N for 28 days of refrigerated storage still showed pathogen levels below the detection limit.